A family member, friend or loved was recently arrested, what happens next?

 The bail bond premium is the amount the indemnitor must pay the bail bonds agency prior to the release of the defendant.
-This amount is regulated and mandated by the California Department of Insurance at 10% of the total amount of the bail bond.

 To show an example, if the bail amount has been set at $20,000, the indemnitor will pay a $2,000 premium to the bail agency for the release. of the defendant.
 This amount is rendered upon the release of the defendant and is non-refundable – even if the case is dismissed, the D.A. drops the charges, or no charges are filed.
 The premium is earned by the bail bondsman immediatley upon the defendant being released from jail.

 Why Do I Have to Post Bail For Someone?

 You really don’t have to.
 If the judge grants bail for the defendant, they are under no obligation to have to bail out.
 Bail is just the opportunity for the defendant to be released from jail while they await their court dates.
 In our experience, we see that people would rather be released from jail than wait in a jail cell until their arraignment.
 Being released on bail gives them more time to get their personal business in order, hire an attorney, take care of work or school issues and provide for child and family.